thinkingjimmy/PoleStarChat/README.md

 You can check the development progress of the following features through [PoleStar Chat - Public Roadmap](https://statuesque-goal-eef.notion.site/PoleStar-Chat-Public-Roadmap-d4d9a483564f409ba16ff22792c806f9?pvs=4) , and feel free to leave us feedback our  [Discord server](https://discord.gg/esyCEGhmq9).

 ## 🤖 More than 100 AI Bot
-You can quickly use AI commands in the same way as other IM software, using @, which is as convenient as @ing people in a group chat.
-We currently support more than 100 AI Bot, covering topics such as education, writing, entertainment, etc. For example, you can use a tarot card master to give you a test of today's fortune, so you don't have to learn and set up a tedious AI Prompt:
+<p>You can quickly use AI commands in the same way as other IM software, using @, which is as convenient as @ing people in a group chat.
+We currently support more than 100 AI Bot, covering topics such as education, writing, entertainment, etc. For example, you can use a tarot card master to give you a test of today's fortune, so you don't have to learn and set up a tedious AI Prompt:</p>

 <table>
     <tr>